 All operating income and expenditure is derived from activities undertaken in the United Kingdom.
-The company's only activity is to provide finance to THFCC.
-Therefore 100% of interest income is receivable from THFCC.
+The company's only activity is to provide finance to THFC for on-lending to HAs.
+Therefore 100% of interest income is receivable from THFC.

 3 CRITICAL ACCOUNTING JUDGEMENTS AND KEY SOURCES OF ESTIMATION UNCERTAINTY